Authored by the expert who managed and guided the team behind the Senegal Property Pack

 How much are property prices expected to increase in Senegal in 2026?

-As of early 2026, property prices in Senegal are expected to increase by 3% to 6% over the course of the year, with Dakar likely to see growth closer to 4% to 8%.
+As of 2026, residential property prices in Senegal are expected to rise by about 3% to 5% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Senegal.